Skip navigation

 What is mental health?

 Mental health includes our emotional, psychological, and social well-being.
 It affects how we think, feel, and act as we cope with life.
 It also helps determine how we handle stress, relate to others, and make choices.
-Mental health is important at every stage of life, from childhood and adolescence through adulthood and aging.
+Mental health is important at every stage of life, from childhood and the teen years through adulthood and older age.

 Why is mental health important?